certeu/morio/docs/docs/guides/design/readme.md

 to do.

-If we assume pipelines have been setup, and we are routing data both to some local data store, as well as an downstream Morio instance, the schematic overview looks like this:
+If we assume pipelines have been setup, and we are routing data both to some local data store, as well as to a downstream Morio instance, the schematic overview looks like this:

 <Architecture caption="Schematic overview of a stand-alone Morio deployment">